amazon-ion/ion-tests/iontestdata/bad/README.md

 emptyAnnotatedInt.10n
 ---------------------
-Contains an Int annotated with the SID `0`.
+Contains an Annotation wrapper with an *annot_length* subfield value of zero, which is illegal because at least one annotation must exist.

 floatLenTooLarge.10n
 --------------------